 If you have deposited or intend to deposit data from your study into a data repository or archive, you should "supply the URL so that the link to the archived data can be displayed on the NIHR Journals Library website alongside your published report."

-Although the NIHR expects researchers to consider and plan for data access, the policy does not require that the data must be made open.
+Although the NIHR expects researchers to consider and plan for data access, it does not require data to be made openly available.